purplemonkeymad/PurpleDevTools/README.md

 Good for post-testing, when you still have a command in a session.
 Run the command and then copy the output to the top of that function.

+### New-ObjectListCommand

+Template for managing a list of some specified type.
+Often in configuration you might want to create a list of items, and need commands to add/remove/set the values of these objects.
+This command creates a templated set of commands from the type and a code snip-it for storing the list to disk.

+Best types to use for this command are basic powershell classes that only have properties defined.
+These objects can be created by casing a hashtable to the given type.
+You can use more complex classes, but you will want to update the New verb command to create a constructor, and the Get verb command will expect a Deserialized.Typename to cast to the Type.

+It requires the EPS (Embedded Powershell) module for the template system.
+You can install it with the following command:

+    Install-Module EPS

 ## Author

 Purple Monkey Mad